 Most of the work in memory replay attempted to more effectively construct and exploit a small memory buffer containing a few original data.
 As the pioneer work, iCaRL \citep{rebuffi2017icarl} proposed a general protocol of memory replay for continual learning.
 To better construct the memory buffer, Mnemonics \citep{liu2020mnemonics} parameterized the original data and made them optimizable, while TPCIL \citep{tao2020topology} constructed an elastic Hebbian graph by competitive Hebbian learning.
 On the other hand, BiC \citep{wu2019large}, LUCIR \citep{hou2019learning}, PODNet \citep{douillard2020podnet}, DDE \citep{hu2021distilling} and AANets \citep{liu2021adaptive} attempted to better exploit the memory buffer, such as by mitigating the data imbalance between old and new classes \citep{hou2019learning,wu2019large,hu2021distilling}.

-In contrast to saving original data, some work aimed at improving the efficiency of remembering the old data distribution.
+In contrast to saving original data, several work attempted to improve the efficiency of remembering the old data distribution.
 One solution is to continually learn a generative model to replay generated data \citep{shin2017continual,wu2018memory} or compress old training data \citep{caccia2020online}.
 However, continual learning of such a generative model is extremely challenging, which limits its applications to relatively simple domains, and usually requires a lot of extra computation.
 Another solution is feature replay: GFR \citep{liu2020generative} learned a feature generator from a feature extractor to replay generated features, but the feature extractor suffered from catastrophic forgetting since it was incrementally updated.
 REMIND \citep{hayes2020remind} saved the old features and reconstructed the synthesized features for replay, but it froze the majority of feature extractor after learning the initial phase, limiting the learning of representations for incremental tasks.

 \textbf{Data compression} aims to improve the storage efficiency of a file, including lossless compression and lossy compression.
 Lossless compression needs to perfectly reconstruct the original data from the compressed data, which limits its compression rate \citep{shannon1948mathematical}.
 In contrast, lossy compression can achieve a much higher compression rate by degrading the original data, so it has been broadly used in realistic applications.
 Representative hand-crafted approaches include JPEG (or JPG) \citep{wallace1992jpeg}, which is the most commonly-used algorithm of lossy compression \citep{mentzer2020high}, WebP \citep{lian2012webp} and JPEG2000 \citep{rabbani2002jpeg2000}.
 On the other hand, neural compression approaches generally rely on optimizing Shannon's rate-distortion trade-off, through RNNs \citep{toderici2015variable,toderici2017full}, auto-encoders \citep{agustsson2017soft} and GANs \citep{mentzer2020high}.